michaelharries/michaelharries.github.io/_posts/2024-05-18-curse-of-biases-in-our-perceptions-of-ai.markdown

 We need clarity of language around the realities of today's AI.
 The pragmatics, if you like.
 What does it actually do?
 Where strong and where weak?
 Where does it bring economic and social wins, where is it fragile, where should it be regulated, where not?
 What are the grounded, near term risks to our informational world?

-The notion of pragmatics, of understanding the realities of emerging tech, what's stable, and what's likely to churn is core to what we do at [Robotics Hub](https://theroboticshub.com), and should be at the forefront for anyone looking to invest in advanced technologies/deep tech, especially in fast evolving fields like AI and Robotics.
+The notion of pragmatics, of understanding the realities of emerging tech, what's real, what's stable, and what's likely to churn is core to what we do at [Robotics Hub](https://theroboticshub.com), and should be at the forefront for anyone looking to invest in advanced technologies/deep tech, especially in fast evolving fields like AI and Robotics.

 __